Legislation - making the settlement law

 - Parliament reads the legislation a third time — this is when the legislation is officially passed.
 It’s an important, historic event, and members of the claimant group can go to Parliament to watch this happen.

-The claimant group, OTS and Parliament.
+The claimant group, Office of Treaty Settlements (OTS), and Parliament.

 During this part of the settlement process, anyone in the claimant group can: